zocada/blog-backup/_posts/2019-01-22-drawing-custom-shapes-in-flutter-using-custompainter.md

 &nbsp;

 We can use the lineTo() method to create a line from (x,y) to (x1, y1).
 Here it would be from (0,0) which is initialised by default, to (0, size.height) which is the bottom-left of the canvas.
-Finally we use close() to close the path which will forms a triangle.
+Finally we use close() to close the path which will form a triangle.
 <pre class="EnlighterJSRAW" data-enlighter-language="java">paint.color = Colors.yellow;

 // create a path